RobertoBochet/pogoraidbot/README.md

   -p PORT, --port PORT  redis port
   -a SUPERADMIN, --superadmin SUPERADMIN
                         superadmin\'s id
+  -g GYMS_FILE, --gyms-file GYMS_FILE
-  -d DEBUG_FOLDER, --debug-folder DEBUG_FOLDER
+                        JSON file contains gyms and their coordinates.
+It can be also provided with http(s) -d DEBUG_FOLDER, --debug-folder DEBUG_FOLDER
                         debug folder
   -v                    number of -v specifics level of verbosity --verbose             equal to -vvv
   --debug               equal to -vvvv
 ```

 An example: